CORRECTED-UPDATE 1-Oracle beats profit estimates on cloud push, shares jump

 (Corrects paragraph 5 to say deal with AT&T happened in "May", not in "April")

-June 21 Oracle Corp's quarterly profit blew past analysts' estimates as the business software maker's big push towards cloud-based products and services paid off.
+June 21 (Reuters) - Oracle Corp's quarterly profit blew past analysts' estimates as the business software maker's big push towards cloud-based products and services paid off.

 The company's shares were up 5 percent at $48.74 in after-market trading on Wednesday.